bserdar/jcliff/README.markdown

    - `undefine`: Undefine item in JBoss tree.
    - `listAdd`: Add a new element in a list in JBoss tree.
    - `listRemove`: Remove an element from a JBoss list.
+   - `reorder`: Reorder the attributes of an object

 Hack: you can't add a nontrivial object, and set its attributes.
 The attributes of the nontrivial object don't exist until the object is